IRS Amnesty Programs for Expats Living in Canada

 There are an estimated one million U.S. citizens living in Canada who have not been filing U.S. tax returns and have since fallen behind on their U.S. tax obligations.
 The U.S. Department of Treasury and the Internal Revenue Service (IRS) have established several amnesty programs that allow U.S. taxpayers to catch up on delinquent taxes and Foreign Bank Account Reporting (FBAR).

-The two most popular tax amnesty programs for Americans residing Canada include the Streamlined Filing Compliance Procedures and the Offshore Voluntary Disclosure Program (OVDP).
+The two most popular tax amnesty programs for Americans residing in Canada include the Streamlined Filing Compliance Procedures and the Offshore Voluntary Disclosure Program (OVDP).
 Both of these amnesty programs allow U.S. citizens or green card holders to file their delinquent taxes and disclose unreported offshore assets voluntarily in order to become compliant with U.S. tax filing and FBAR reporting requirements.
 Addressing one’s noncompliance via one of the IRS amnesty programs greatly reduces or completely eliminates penalties for noncompliance, depending on the circumstances and which program is used to ensure compliance.

 The Streamlined Filing Compliance Procedures are available to domestic taxpayers (Streamlined Domestic Offshore Procedures) and those who reside offshore (outside the United States) (Streamlined Foreign Offshore Procedures).
 The programs are similar, but Streamlined Domestic Offshore Procedures come with a five (5) percent miscellaneous offshore penalty.